 - Short, inconspicuous tail

-- Produces two to three cubs in January or or early February
+- Produces 2 to 3 cubs between December and early February

 - Lives up to 25 years in the wild

 - Most active at dawn and dusk (crepuscular)

 - Eats primarily acorns, berries, insects, and cactus fruits

 - Signs of activity include large tracks with claw marks (the hind print is somewhat like a human’s footprint), somewhat round droppings, digging, large overturned rocks and logs, and garbage from dumpsters or cans scattered good distances

 - Threatened or stressed adults will make sounds, including woofing, hissing, popping of teeth, and grunting